sentrium/vmw-cli/readme.md

 The index intentionally creates duplicate entries for files, as a `product` may map to multiple `solutions`.
 You can issue the `index` command multiple times to generate a consolidated index of all files.

-**WARNING: Some solutions such as `vmware-vsphere` and `vmware-vsphere` contain a large number of products, and could take 10-15 mins to index**
+**WARNING: Some solutions such as `vmware-vsphere` and `vmware-vsan` contain a large number of products, and could take 10-15 mins to index**
 ```
 $ vmw-cli index vmware-nsx-t-data-center
-Updating [fileIndex.json] for all permitted downloads from [vmware-nsx-t-data-center] ...
+Updating [fileIndex.json] for all permitted downloads in [vmware-nsx-t-data-center] ...
 file[/state/index.json.session] does not exist, writing...
 Synching delicious cookies from [https://my.vmware.com]
 Offering up afforementioned snacks as a sacrifice to [https://my.vmware.com/oam/server/auth_cred_submit]